arzuersin2025/AE/README.md

                 }
                 listenForWishes();
             } else {
-                // User is not signed in, let's sign them in anonymously. try {
+                // User is not signed in, try to sign in. try {
                     if (typeof __initial_auth_token !== 'undefined' && __initial_auth_token) {
                         await signInWithCustomToken(auth, __initial_auth_token);